Being Seen, Being Heard: Witnessing

 Vulnerability isn’t about being easily hurt.
 It’s about dropping the mask — and letting someone meet the real you, not the performance.
 That kind of honesty isn’t safe.
 But it’s real.

-The Invisible Load of Being a Dad
+The Invisible Load of Being a Dad: Presence Over Provision

 Grieving After Break-Up